Manfred-Ogbu/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 16.
 Create a script that deletes all files in the current working directory that end with the character ~.
 Task 17.
 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 Task 17.
 Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+Task 18.
+Life is a series of commas, not periods.